fede-pe/fede-pe/index.md

+Welcome to my site!
+I am Fede, a scientist dedicated to applying engineering solutions to the fields of biology and health.
+My particular interests lie in image processing, data analysis, and tackling challenging problems in general.
+My expertise is focused on structural biology, where I have extensive experience in algorithm development for cryo-electron microscopy, culminating in a PhD in cryo-electron tomography from the Spanish National Center for Biotechnology (CNB-CSIC).
+Currently, I am a postdoctoral researcher based in Cambridge at Astex Pharmaceuticals, where I am pushing the detectability limits of cryo-electron microscopy.

+I am interested in expanding my knowledge to new techniques beyond structural biology that can benefit from improved data processing.
+Additionally, I am passionate about collaborating with other scientists from any field to address interesting problems for the community.

 ## Publications in International Journals
 1. C.O.S.
 Sorzano, **F. de Isidro-Gómez**, E. Fernández-Giménez, D. Herreros, S. Marco, J.M.
 Carazo, C. Messaoudi, “Improvements on marker-free images alignment for electron tomography,” Journal of Structural Biology: X, vol. 4, p.
 100037, 2020.
 2. M. Martínez, A. Jiménez-Moreno, D. Maluenda, E. Ramírez-Aportela, R. Melero, A. Cuervo, P. Conesa, L. Del Caño, Y.C.
 Fonseca, R. Sánchez-García, D. Strelak, J.J.
 Conesa, E. Fernández-Giménez, **F. de Isidro**, C.O.S.
 Sorzano, J.M.
 Carazo, R. Marabini, “Integration of cryo-em model building software in scipion,” Journal of Chemical Information and Modeling, vol. 60, no. 5, pp. 2533–2540, 2020.